Skip to main content

 State Where to apply What changes for seniors in practice

-Massachusetts DTA Connect, 1-877-382-2363, or Senior Assistance Office 1-833-712-8027 Massachusetts gives older adults a real advantage: a SNAP application for seniors, a dedicated Senior Assistance Office, and a Restaurant Meals Program for older adults, homeless people, and disabled adults.
+Massachusetts DTA Connect, 1-877-382-2363, or the Senior Assistance Office at 1-833-712-8027 Massachusetts has a senior SNAP application, a Senior Assistance Office, and a Restaurant Meals Program for eligible people.

 If your application gets denied